 As an accredited member of the Irish Association for Counselling & Psychotherapy (IACP), I am insured and Garda vetted and my work is ethical, professional, accountable, and held to a very high standard.

 I am as flexible as possible and offer counselling in Kilkenny and counselling in Carlow.
-Appointments can be arranged for Monday to Friday during the daytime and evening; Saturday morning under special circumstances.
+Appointments can be arranged for Monday to Friday during the daytime and evening; Saturday morning/afternoon under special circumstances.

 I Counsel in Kilkenny at